 Hey there, job hopeful.
-It’s a tough, competitive world out there, so we totally understand if you’re feeling nervous about your chances.
+It’s a tough, competitive world out there, so we totally understand if you’re feeling nervous about your chances of securing your first graduate job.
 If you’re the kinda person who dozed off during your ICT classes at school, don’t fret.
 You can fill up your digital skills gap in no time, and, dare we say it, have fun while you’re at it.

 Here are ten crucial digital skills you should be adding to your resumé stat, and some of our favourite resources to do so.

 1. Design your own website – with a template

 How it makes you employable: getting your own domain name is basically personal brand gold.

 Our suggestion: If you’ve never had any website-building experience however, learning how to code straightaway might be a little daunting.
 Start playing around with a WordPress, Tumblr or Squarespace site to see how customisation works.
 All of these blog sites have pre-built templates you can install with ease, no code required!

 Bonus: If you’re currently studying, you can get a 50% discount off your first Squarespace website with your institution email.
 Score.

 2. Design your own website – from scratch